 So If I Catch Zika, Can An Attorney Help Me?

-Every case is different, and no case is immediately "hopeless."
+Every case is different, and no case is immediately hopeless.
 The opinions I'm rendering about the difficulty of such a claim shouldn't be taken as ironclad legal advice.
-If the pieces fit together and a plaintiff can prove she was bitten and infected in a workplace riddled with mosquitoes during what we will term "Peak Zika," and a business or employer did little to nothing to address the mosquito problem in the building or provide any method of protection, she may be eligible for compensation.
+If the pieces fit together and a plaintiff can prove she was bitten and infected in a workplace swarming with mosquitoes during what we will term "Peak Zika," and a business or employer did little to nothing to address the mosquito problem in the building or provide any method of protection, she may be eligible for compensation.

 Of course, having a valid Zika-related work injury claim in the foreseeable future looks as likely as having a claim against the Chinese government in the event that one of their satellites comes crashing to earth and hits you.
 At Grossman Law Offices, we're all about creative interpretations rooted in our legal tradition.
 This tendency is what allows our civil justice system to remain up to the job of compensating folks who have been injured in ways that were not foreseen by legislation.
-The flexibility our civil justice system affords us is a far cry from the intentionally difficult political processes in this country.
+The flexibility the system affords us is a far cry from the intentionally difficult political processes in this country.